 Fibromyalgia is often misunderstood and even held not to exist.
-Let us consider the evidence.
+We must consider the evidence.

 - Origin and History